-The System of Quality Management presented here also meets the requirements of the International Standards on Quality Control (ISQC 1), issued by the International Auditing and Assurance Standards Board (IAASB).
-In the context of ISQM 1 and the annual evaluation of our System of Quality Management, EY Kazakhstan refers to the following EY member firms performing audits or reviews of financial statements, or other assurance or related services engagements:
+The System of Quality Management presented here also meets the requirements of the International Standards on Quality.
+We are further providing our confirmation of compliance with EU regulation covering: Control (ISQC 1), issued by the International Auditing and Assurance Standards Board (IAASB).
+In the context of ISQM 1 and the annual evaluation of our System of Quality Management, EY Norway refers to the following EY member firms performing audits or reviews of financial statements, or other assurance or related services engagements:

-- Ernst & Young LLP - Ernst & Young Advisory LLP
+- Ernst & Young AS